thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 # Cookie Consent Neo - Atom for Gantry 5
-This project adds the [Cookie Consent Javascript API](https://github.com/insites/cookieconsent) functionality to the Gantry templating framework.
+This project contains a Gantry Atom and adds the [Cookie Consent Javascript API](https://github.com/insites/cookieconsent) functionality to the Gantry templating framework.
 Cookie Consent Neo encapsulates the parameterization of the Cookie Consent service within a Gantry Atom.
 Furthermore, it provides a easy, user friendly and GUI assisted configuration and integration.
 In the current revision the following CMS systems are supported:
 * Joomla
 * Wordpress
 * Grav